Computer Engineer Salary and Career Outlook

 What Does a Computer Engineer Do?

 Computer engineers work closely with software developers, computer programmers, and other related professionals.
-Although computer engineers typically work in technology, they may also find jobs in manufacturing, research, and government positions.
+Although computer engineers often work in technology, they may also find jobs in manufacturing, research, and government positions.

 Learn more about the life and responsibilities of a computer engineer by visiting the following links: